+Appendix C

-Appendix C PRN to SVN Mapping for 2017
+PRN to SVN Mapping for 2018

 Throughout the report, SVs have been referred to by both PRN and SVN.
 The PRN to SVN mapping is time dependent as PRN assignments change.
 Keeping track of this relationship has become more challenging over the past few years as the number of operational SVs is typically very close to the number of available PRNs.
-As a result, the relationships have been changing several times throughout a year.
 Therefore it is useful to have a summary of the PRN to SVN mapping as a function of time.
-Figure C.1 presents that mapping for 2017.
-SVNs on the right vertical axis appear in the order in which they were assigned the PRN values in 2017.
+Figure C.1 presents that mapping for 2018.
+SVNs on the right vertical axis appear in the order in which they were assigned the PRN values in 2018.
 Colored bars indicate the range of time each relationship was in effect.
 Start and end times of relationships are indicated by the dates at the top of the chart.

-These data are assembled from the NANUs and the operational advisories, and confirmed by discussion with the Aerospace Corp. staff supporting 2SOPS.
+These data are assembled from the NANUs and the operational advisories, and confirmed by discussion with The Aerospace Corporation staff supporting 2SOPS.

-Figure C.1: PRN to SVN Mapping for 2017
+Figure C.1: PRN to SVN Mapping for 2018

+Appendix D

-Appendix D NANU Activity in 2017
+NANU Activity in 2018